 Use the Buses and the MRT or Walk

-Finally, if you do need to go to places that the Buses and the MRT can’t reach, there is always Grab (Southeast Asia’s Uber) which, while expensive, can be made less so if traveling in a group.
+Finally, if you do need to go to places that the Buses and the MRT can’t reach, there is always Grab (Southeast Asia’s Uber) which, while expensive, can be made less so by traveling in a group where you split the cost.

 Eat at Hawker Centers